Green Bay Packers vs. Cleveland Browns NFL Week 16 Odds, Plays and Insights for December 25, 2021

 Over/under insights

-- Green Bay's games this season have gone over 44 points nine of 14 times.
+- Green Bay and its opponents have gone over the current 45.5-point total in seven of 14 games (50%) this season.

-- Cleveland's games have gone over 44 points in seven of 14 chances this season.
+- Cleveland and its opponents have combined to score more than 45.5 points in seven of 14 games this season.

-- Saturday's over/under is 2.5 points lower than the two team's combined 46.5 points per game average.
+- The combined points per game average of the two teams, 46.5, is 1.0 point greater than Saturday's over/under.

-- The 43.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 44 over/under in this contest.
+- This contest's over/under is 2.1 points above the 43.4 these two squads combine to allow per game this season.

-- The average total in Packers games this season is 47.7, 3.7 points above Saturday's over/under of 44.
+- The Packers and their opponents have scored an average of 47.7 points per game in 2021, 2.2 more than Saturday's total.

-- In 2021, games involving the Browns have averaged a total of 46.1 points, 2.1 more than the set over/under in this contest.
+- In 2021, games involving the Browns have averaged a total of 46.1 points, 0.6 more than the set total in this contest.

 Packers stats and trends

-- Green Bay's games this year have gone over the point total six times in 14 opportunities (42.9%).
+- Green Bay's games this year have eclipsed the over/under six times in 14 opportunities (42.9%).

-- Green Bay is 9-2 against the spread and 10-1 overall this season when the team records more than 21.8 points.
+- Green Bay is 9-2 against the spread and 10-1 overall in games when it scores more than 21.8 points.

-- In games that Green Bay piles up more than 321.7 yards, the team is 9-2 against the spread and 10-1 overall.
+- Green Bay is 9-2 against the spread and 10-1 overall when the team piles up more than 321.7 yards.

 - The Packers have 10 giveaways this season, while the Browns have 18 takeaways.